acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 >>>len(set(residuals))
 18
 ```
-OK, only 18 distinct values out of 1000, so the issue is being introduced when I subtract the two outputs.
+OK, only 18 distinct values out of 1000, so my suspicion is this effect is being introduced when I subtract the two outputs.
 18 isn't that many, let's take a look.

 ```python
 >>>sorted(set(residuals))